-The importance of the Data Aggregation was evident when an established old-guard financial institution, Visa, had announced its acquisition of a Data Aggregator startup – Plaid, for a sizable sum of $5.3 billion in January 2020, indicating the increased interest in data aggregation in the global financial sector.
+The importance of the Data Aggregation was evident when an established old-guard financial institution, Visa, had announced its acquisition of a financial aggregator startup – Plaid, for a sizable sum of $5.3 billion in January 2020, indicating the increased interest in data aggregation in the global financial sector.

-The following list will give an overview of Findata APIs, their niche fields, and advantages, which will help you in choosing the Data Aggregation provider best suited for you.
+We have compiled the financial data providers list, to give you an overview of top data aggregators, their niche fields, and advantages, which will help you in choosing the Data Aggregation provider best suited for you.

-So how do financial data aggregation providers achieve this?
+So how do financial data aggregation companies achieve this?
 They do so by aggregating data from a wide range of financial institutions, using a number of different methods to gather relevant information

 A rather primitive method used is called screen scraping, when a computer bot is created, which imitates a person, logs into users’ account with login information, alongside the customer, scans for and collects specific data that it needs, and then sends it back to the data aggregator to be analyzed and cataloged.

-A more sophisticated, and preferred method of gathering data from banks is by using an application programming interface, or API for short.
-Banking API is a set of protocols, providing guidelines for the elements of the software to interact, establishing a direct connection between Data Aggregator and financial institution’s databases.
+A more sophisticated, and preferred method of gathering data from banks, is by using an application programming interface, or API for short.
+Banking API is a set of protocols, providing guidelines for the elements of the software to interact with eachother, establishing a direct connection between financial aggregation software and financial institution’s databases.
 Banks may have an internal API, to which the data aggregator connects to, receiving information on bank accounts there, or banks and data aggregators establish a partnership, granting direct access to users’ information.

 Financial data aggregation platforms have witnessed a significant increase in the demand for their services, by a variety of fintech firms operating in different fields.